 Not one is a difference maker.

 For a man who hasn’t played a single NBA game since December of 2009, the former No. 1 overall pick sure has had his name tossed around in media reports and chat rooms a whole heck of a lot lately.
 It could possibly be due to the intrigue inherent in a Hall-of-Fame-level talent if he were ever to rise above his myriad injuries.

 Oden’s injury-plagued history has been well documented:

 - In the sixth grade, he underwent surgery to repair a fractured right hip, which had nearly separated from his right leg.
-The surgery left his right leg shorter than his left, resulting in his unusual stride which is often mistaken for a limp.
+The surgery left his right leg shorter than his left, resulting in his unusual gait which is often mistaken for a limp.

 - On June 16, 2006, during his senior year of high school, he had surgery to repair a torn ligament in his right wrist, which took him six months to rehabilitate and kept him out until the December of his freshman year of college.